BastienFaure/jarvis/README.rst

 Disable hooking at runtime
 --------------------------

 Sometimes, many **many** commands are typed and recording is not especially needed.
-Jarvis allows users to circumvent the hooking mechanism by using the ``nojarvis`` option.
+Jarvis allows users to circumvent the hooking mechanism by using the ``--nojarvis`` option.
 This option will be consumed by Jarvis witout consequences on subsequent commands.

 Screenshots
 -----------